-professional help or not, self help should and must be a part of the healing process if there are going to be long-term gains in mental healing.
+professional help or not, self-help should and must be a part of the healing process for long-term gains in mental healing.

-If we go to a doctor, lay ourselves on the table and expect him to "fix it" with pills or any other way, we are kidding ourselves.
-We have a personal responsibility to help ourselves, and a professional is there only to help us along in that process.
-Take responsibility for yourself.
-See NAMI mental health recovery
+If we go to a doctor, lay ourselves on the table, and expect the doctor to "fix" us with pills or some other way, we are delegating responsibility for our own lives to someone else.
+One of the first steps toward recovery is to accept personal responsibility over our own physical and mental health; a professional can only facilitate help in that process, but ultimately, we need to take responsibility for our own well-being.
+See the NAMI mental health recovery page

-Self help then, is one of those first steps in every treatment plan, from the moment one realizes he is having difficulties, until one's symptoms have gone into remission.
-We have to help ourselves, we have to work, fight, to overcome our symptom, our mental health disorder or difficulties.
-It takes much effort, like the butterfly coming out of the cocoon.
-We can emerge a different and stronger person.
+Decisions we make on mental health treatment and self-help are ultimately our decisions rather than our doctors'.
+Self-help is one of the first steps in any treatment plan; from the moment one recognizes mental health difficulties, until one's symptoms have gone into remission, and in preventive measures.
+Work hard for better mental health: educate yourself, fight, and struggle to overcome negative symptoms, mental health disorders, or difficulties.
+It takes much effort.
+Like the butterfly coming out of the cocoon, we can emerge a different and stronger person.

 We can't resign ourselves to a label

-can be beneficial in that it raises a red flag and opens up the possibility of getting support, however, it can be self-defeating, in that we resign ourselves to the label, and then are more inclined to not do anything about our situation to improve our mental health.
-Good mental health requires lifestyle changes, effort and determination.
-It is possible that even with that, it might take much time to be 100%, but much can be accomplished in this way in most situations.
+can be beneficial in that it raises a red flag and opens up the possibility of getting support.
+However, it can also be self-defeating in that we may resign ourselves to the label, and then become more inclined to not take necessary actions, including lifestyle changes and self-help, to improve our mental health.
+Good mental health requires lifestyle changes, effort, and determination.
+And even then, it can take some time to fully recover.
+However, a positive, forward-looking approach to mental health recovery is an excellent foundation for long-term results.

-time to a minimum, and cutting out anything that might overwhelm the mind, toning down or mellowing out our taste in music
+—a passive and often mindless activity—to a minimum, and making adjustments with anything that might overwhelm the mind (such as toning down or mellowing out our tastes in music

 Therapy for Mental Health Difficulties

 Educate yourself on mental health.
-Read books which can help you to understand what you are going through and what you can do.
-You don't have to follow one book or article to the letter, but finding ideas and reading from a variety of sources can help you to put pieces of the puzzle together and implement a plan.
+Read books that can help you understand what you are going through and what you can do.
+You don't have to follow only one book or subscribe to one specific method; be selective and eclectic, and implement ideas from a wide variety of sources.
+This can help you put pieces in your personal mental health recovery puzzle in place, and implement and maintain a realistic plan.

 Coaching for Mental Health